kaizen-ai/kaizenflow/documentation/technical/literature_review.md

     -   Compatible with deep neural networks (though experiments referenced in the paper suggest depth doesn't help, e.g., a wide net with one softmax is enough)
+    -   Competitive with SVMs, Random Forests, and DNN
+    -   > Predictive state representations are statistically and computationally efficient for obtaining optimal forecasts of non-linear dynamical systems (Shalizi and Crutchfield, 2001).
+Examples include time series forecasting via epsilon-machines (Shalizi and Shalizi, 2004)...
 -   Praises:
     -   Combines some clever insights
-    -   References a TensorFlow implementation and other implementations
+    -   References a TensorFlow implementation and suggests that implementing in various frameworks is straightforward
 -   Critiques:
     -   No pointers to actual implementations
     -   Time series applications are referenced in Section 2, but many relevant